Jump to the Recipe

 Once you’ve opened the bag, store it in an airtight container in the refrigerator or freezer.
 This will help to extend its shelf life.
 When it’s stored cold, it will last for 3-6 months.

-Some of my favorite brands are King Arthur Flour, Bob’s Red Mill, and Arrowhead Mills – all of which are available on Amazon.com.
+Some of my favorite brands are King Arthur Baking Company, Bob’s Red Mill, and Arrowhead Mills – all of which are available on Amazon.com.
 All three make high quality blends that are widely available and reasonably priced in the US.

 Of course, for the freshest and tastiest option, you could also look for a local miller, preferably one who stone grinds their product.